How to Get Into Investment Banking?

 #2 – Entry points – Knowing where you can begin

-The #2 strategy to learn how to get into investment banking is to know the entry points.
+The #2 strategy to get into investment banking is to know the entry points.

 There are primarily two entry level positions that you should aim for if you want to go for M&A profiles.
 You have other options as well in audit, accounting, sales and other options.
 But if you talk about a lucrative career in investment banking, it’s M&A. Let’s have a look at the two entry points of M&A profiles in investment banking –